What happens after your customer submits

 When a customer hits submit, the review is saved and the conversation is marked complete.
 From there, one of two things happens: the review either goes live on your widget right away, or it lands in your pending queue for you to approve or reject.

-Screenshot of the Collect page auto-approve settings — manual capture, drop in here.
+Screenshot of the Collect page auto-moderation preset — manual capture, drop in here.

 The pending queue

 Reviews that don’t auto-approve land in your Reviews tab in the BetterReviews admin.
-The tab bar has four filters:
+The list is filtered by a row of seven stage chips:

-Screenshot of the Reviews tab with pending filter — manual capture, drop in here.
+Screenshot of the Reviews tab with the Inbox chip selected — manual capture, drop in here.

-Approved reviews appear on your product-page widget.
-Rejected reviews are kept but never shown.
+Published reviews appear on your product-page widget.
+Rejected and Archived reviews are kept but never shown.
 Deleted reviews are removed entirely.

 Where reviews show up once approved